NCLEX Wednesday #9 – How to Tackle NCLEX Priority Questions

 When using the nursing process to answer questions, remember that the first step is assessment.
 Assessing the client and situation must be done first in order to plan and implement care.
 However, if in the question you receive data that indicates an assessment has already been done, it is now time to act!
 Read the stem of the question carefully to understand what is being asked.
 Is the question focusing on implementation or evaluation?
 This will help guide your answer.

-We know nursing, and we know the NCLEX — that’s why we have one of the highest pass rates in all of Utah!
+At Ameritech, we know nursing and we know the NCLEX.
+It’s why we have one of the highest NCLEX pass rates in all of Utah!
 After you pass the NCLEX, the learning never stops.
 Prioritizing situations is foundational to nursing, but you’ll continue to develop and refine skills and learn new information throughout your career.
 If you’re interested in further degrees, we developed our online RN-BSN degree completion program to fortify working nurses’ skills and improve patient outcomes.

 – Cheryl Armstrong, MS, RN